pbostrom/lein-cljsasset/README.md

 ## License

-Copyright © 2012 Phil Hagelberg
+Copyright © 2014 Paul Bostrom

 Distributed under the Eclipse Public License, the same as Clojure.